HillaryDanan/abstraction-intelligence/README.md

 - **COMPARE**: Evaluate the held representation against incoming information or generated output
 - **UPDATE**: Modify the held representation based on comparison result

-This is the **central executive** operation in Baddeley’s (2000) working memory model.
+This is the **central executive** operation in Baddeley's (2000) working memory model.
 It is distinct from:

 - **Attention**: Weighted retrieval (no persistent holding)
 - **Storage**: Passive retention (no active comparison)